Al-Mansur: Foreign policy

 The Byzantine emperor Constantine V had used the weakness of the Umayyad caliphate to regain land from Muslim rulers.
 After the Umayyad caliphate was defeated by al-Mansur's predecessor al-Saffah, Constantine V invaded Armenia and occupied parts of it throughout 751 and 752.
 Under al-Mansur's rule Muslim armies conducted raids on Byzantine territory.
 Al-Mansur was the first Abbasid caliph to hold a ransom meeting with the Byzantine Empire.
 Diplomats in the service of Constantine V and al-Mansur first negotiated the exchange of prisoners in 756.

-In 763 al-Mansur sent his troops to conquer al-Andalus for the Abbasid empire.
-But the Umayyad caliph Abd al-Rahman I successfully defended his territory.
-Al-Mansur withdrew and thereafter focused his troops of holding the eastern part of his empire on lands that were once part of Persia.
+In 763, al-Mansur sent an expeditionary force to wrest al-Andalus from Umayyad control.
+However, Abd al-Rahman I successfully defended his territory.
+Having failed to re-establish authority in the far west, al-Mansur withdrew and thereafter focused his efforts on consolidating the eastern parts of his empire.

 Some historians credit al-Mansur with starting the Abbasid–Carolingian alliance.
 In fact, it was the first Carolingian king Pippin III who initiated a new era of Franconian diplomacy by sending diplomatic envoys to al-Mansur's Baghdad court in 765.
 It is probable that Pippin III sought an alliance with al-Mansur against their common enemies, the Emirate of Córdoba.
 In 768 the envoys of Pippin III returned to Francia along with caliph al-Mansur's ambassadors.
 Pippin III received al-Mansur's delegation in Aquitaine and gifts were exchanged as a sign of the new alliance.
-This alliance was solidified when between 797 and 807 king Charlemagne and caliph Harun al-Rashid established embassies.
+This alliance was solidified when between 797 and 807 emperor Charlemagne and caliph Harun al-Rashid established embassies.